ylow/turicreate/README.md

 # Turi Create

+This is a fork of Turi Create to reestablish Mac compilation, clean up and remove all neural network stuff (that are much harder to keep working).

+There are many places for improvement:
+ - Vectorized query execution
+ - lambda workers can probably use PyInterpreter in the same process rather than subprocess.
+ - support Python 3 stable ABI (PEP 384) (how?) so we don't need to compile a build for every other python version.
+ - support fsspec in the filesystem abstraction

 Turi Create simplifies the development of custom machine learning models.
 You don't have to be a machine learning expert to add recommendations, object detection, image classification, image similarity or activity classification to